ErnestinaDobre/BeeGameWP/README.md

 # BeeGameWP
-In order to run in and make changes in the code, you must install npm
+In order to run in and make changes in the code, you must install npm (npm i command)

 Also, webpack was used for this, to compile each time use 'npx webpack' command